medycynka/Generic-Red-Black-Tree/README.md

-# Generic-Red-Black-Tree by Szymon Peszek
+# Generic Red-Black-Tree by Szymon Peszek
 A generic implementation of red-black tree with iterators

 # Red–Black Tree